SaaS Board Deck Template, Tips, and How to Prepare Your Own

 Dedicate the final 20 minutes of your board meetings to open discussion about your business.
 By the time you reach the discussion phase of the board meeting, everyone should be on the same page with the data.

-Instead of investigating discrepancies in the data, you can focus on forward-looking discussions about big picture things that will affect your current priorities, like your business model, competitive landscape and market analysis, building product-market fit (for early-stage SaaS companies), or identifying new KPIs to track growth better.
+Instead of investigating discrepancies in the data, you can focus on forward-looking discussions about big picture things that will affect your current priorities, like your business model, fundraising, competitive landscape and market analysis, building product-market fit (for early-stage SaaS companies), or identifying new KPIs to track growth better.

 One area that isn’t specifically called out in the department slides, but that might warrant discussion is customer success.
 Digging into questions about the health of your customer base could surface new opportunities to improve customer service or adjust the business model to increase net revenue retention.